-This year is the 30th consecutive season for the team created by Vincent Lavenu in 1992.
+This is the 32nd consecutive season for the team created by Vincent Lavenu in 1992.
 And the amazing story still goes on!
 The oldest French squad in the peloton has had three main sponsors throughout its lifetime: Chazal, Casino and Ag2r.
-After twelve seasons competing as AG2R La Mondiale, it has now joined forces with the famous carmaker Citroën.
-It has featured 27 times in the Tour de France, where it has been a permanent fixture since 1997 with varying degrees of success, ranging from the fall from grace of its leaders Rodolfo Massi (1998) and Francisco Mancebo (2006) to the podium places of Jean-Christophe Péraud (2014) and Romain Bardet (2016 and 2017), not to mention Rinaldo Nocentini's eight-day adventure in yellow in 2009.
+Now partnering with the famous carmaker Citroën, it has featured 29 times in the Tour de France, where it has been a permanent fixture since 1997 with mixed results, ranging from the fall from grace of its leaders Rodolfo Massi (1998) and Francisco Mancebo (2006) to the podium places of Jean-Christophe Péraud (2014) and Romain Bardet (2016 and 2017), not to mention Rinaldo Nocentini's eight-day adventure in yellow in 2009.

 - Final victory0

 - Yellows Jerseys16

 - 2017: Romain Bardet, third